johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 #### Maps on Your Phone

-On catch with using a paper map is that it's not very useful unless you locate where you are on the map.
+One catch with using a paper map is that it's not very useful unless you locate where you are on the map.
 One attractive feature of a map on your phone is that the GPS can show you where you are on the map.